hb-FA37/hbtools/README.md

-# Tools37 #
+# hbtools
-Collection of small utility methods and tools for use in VFX, mainly Maya.
+Collection of small utility methods and personal tools for use in VFX, mainly Maya.

+# Maya
+The used Maya version when writing these tools was 2016.

-## Dependencies ##
+# Dependencies
-Tools37 requires the following external dependencies: numpy scipy moviepy
+hbtools requires the following external dependencies:

+numpy
+scipy
+moviepy